 This sheet is about exposure to e-cigarettes in pregnancy and while breastfeeding.
-This information should not take the place of medical care and advice from your healthcare provider.
+This information is based on available published literature.
+It should not take the place of medical care and advice from your healthcare provider.

 What are e-cigarettes?

-Electronic cigarettes, or e-cigarettes, are battery operated devices that heat a liquid solution into an aerosol (a fine spray) that you inhale (breath in), like you would inhale tobacco smoke from a traditional cigarette.
-E-cigarettes are known by many different names.
-They are sometimes called “e-cigs,” “e-hookahs,” “mods,” “vape pens,” “vapes,” “tank systems,” and “electronic nicotine delivery systems (ENDS).”
+Electronic cigarettes, or e-cigarettes, are battery operated devices that heat a liquid solution into a fine spray (aerosol) that you inhale (breathe in), like you would inhale tobacco smoke from a traditional cigarette.
+E-cigarettes are known by many different names, such as “e-cigs,” “e-hookahs,” “mods,” “vape pens,” “vapes,” “tank systems,” and “electronic nicotine delivery systems (ENDS).”
 Using e-cigarettes is sometimes referred to as “vaping.”

-How does the nicotine level in e-cigarettes compare to traditional cigarettes?
+Is the level of nicotine in e-cigarettes the same as traditional cigarettes?

 It is not clear.
-E-cigarettes are largely unregulated, so the nicotine dose varies widely and may not match what the label says.
+E-cigarettes are largely unregulated, so the amount of nicotine varies widely and may not match what the label says.
 Nicotine has been found in e-cigarettes labeled as not having nicotine, and some e-cigarettes reported to have nicotine do not.
-It is possible that someone could receive a higher nicotine dose with e-cigarettes compared to traditional cigarettes.
+It is possible that someone could receive a higher amount of nicotine with e-cigarettes compared to traditional cigarettes.

-E-cigarettes are promoted as a quit smoking-aid, but studies have not shown them to be effective.
+E-cigarettes are promoted as an aid to help quit smoking, but studies have not shown them to be effective.
 For this reason, plus uncertainty about the ingredients, the use of e-cigarettes is not recommended during pregnancy.
 Our fact sheet on tobacco cigarettes can be found at https://mothertobaby.org/fact-sheets/cigarette-smoking-pregnancy/.

 I use e-cigarettes.
 Can they make it harder for me to get pregnant?